epfl-ada/ada-welovepandas-webpage/Beer styles.md

 ![Rating by beer style](./plots/style_rating.png) _nevertheless, the average rating per beer style between the two groups is comparable.
 American ratings are always higher, except when it comes to Porters!
 It looks like Europeans like this beer as much as Americans do!_

-### Conclusion
+## Conclusion

 Americans are huge fans of beer styles with high alcohol content (above 6%), such as **Stouts, Strong Ales, India Pale Ale, Porters, Bocks** and **Dark Ales**.
-We can see this from the number of ratings, as well as the high rating average. **Strong Ales, Stouts** and **India Pale Ale** have an average rating greater than 3.5 and the number of ratings for these beer styles is double, or even 4-5 times grater than the number of ratings Europeans submited.
+We can see this from the number of ratings, as well as the high rating average. **Strong Ales, Stouts** and **India Pale Ale** have an average rating greater than 3.5 and the number of ratings for these beer styles is double, or even 4-5 times grater than the number of ratings Europeans submitted.